 Just then, the lights, the computers, the camera, and everything else functioning on electrical energy ceased altogether.
-The lab was plunged into a black silence.
+The lab was plunged into a black silence that seemed to last for minutes.

-The power returned moments later, and the computer began to reboot.
+Suddenly, the power returned and the computer began to reboot.
 The men looked up to see the Vortex empty, dark and quiet as if nothing had occurred.

 Dorian stood at the bottom of the large machine, facing away from the scientists without moving a muscle.
 The men exchanged expressions of confusion before Dr. Kozlov slowly approached his employer.

 "Dorian?"
 He asked.